Robert P. Anderson: Federal judicial service

 Anderson was nominated by President Dwight D. Eisenhower on April 6, 1954, to a seat on the United States District Court for the District of Connecticut vacated by Judge Carroll C. Hincks.
 He was confirmed by the United States Senate on April 23, 1954, and received his commission on April 27, 1954.
-He served as Chief Judge from 1960 to 1964.
+He served as chief judge from 1960 to 1964.
 His service terminated on August 20, 1964, due to elevation to the Second Circuit.

+Anderson presided over the bankruptcy proceedings of the New York, New Haven and Hartford Railroad from the case being filed in 1961 until his death; he continued to oversee the bankruptcy case even after his elevation to the Second Circuit.
+Judge Robert C. Zampano, Anderson's successor on the New Haven bankruptcy, praised his work: "For the next 17 years, Chief Judge Robert P. Anderson, later Circuit Judge, painstakingly presided over the reorganization proceedings with extraordinary skill, patience, common sense, and perspicacity.
+The voluminous record discloses thousands of pages of petitions, briefs, moving papers, exhibits, transcripts of hearings, and other documents.
+Judge Anderson's numerous decisions and orders speak eloquently of his wise and effective judicial performance over the years in salvage efforts of the New Haven, with the result that it now emerges from the ruins with prospects of being a remarkably healthy enterprise of substantial value."
+Anderson's last ruling in the case came May 1, 1978, the day before he died.

 Anderson was nominated by President Lyndon B. Johnson on August 4, 1964, to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Charles Edward Clark.
 He was confirmed by the Senate on August 15, 1964, and received his commission on August 15, 1964.
 He assumed senior status on May 1, 1971.
-He served as a Judge of the Temporary Emergency Court of Appeals from 1972 to 1978.
+He served as a judge of the Temporary Emergency Court of Appeals from 1972 to 1978.
 His service terminated on May 2, 1978, due to his death.